lightlace/cpp-docs.de-de/docs/parallel/amp/reference/extent-class.md

 ##  <a name="rank_constant"></a>Rang

-Speichert den Rang des Objekts "Block".
+Speichert den Rang des Objekts "Extent".

 ### <a name="syntax"></a>Syntax